Kalpana Chawla: Legacy

 Chawla was the recipient of numerous posthumous honors.
 On February 3, 2003, it was announced that the girls' hostel at Punjab Engineering College, where Chawla obtained her BEng, would be named after her.
-A prize consisting of INR ₹25,000, a medal, and a certificate was also created to reward the top students in the aeronautical engineering department.
-Also in February, Prime Minister of India, Atal Bihari Vajpayee, announced that the satellite "MetSat-1" would be renamed "Kalpana-1".
-Then, in August, Asteroid 51826 Kalpanachawla was named after her, one of seven asteroids named after the Columbias crew.
+A prize consisting of INR₹ 25,000, a medal, and a certificate was also created to reward the top students in the aeronautical engineering department.
+Also in February, the then prime minister of India, Atal Bihari Vajpayee, announced that the satellite MetSat-1 would be renamed to "Kalpana-1".
+Then, in August, the asteroid 51826 Kalpanachawla was named after her, one of seven asteroids named after the Columbias crew.
 The Florida Institute of Technology named one of its residence buildings after Chawla in 2003 as part of "Columbia Village", which was dedicated to the seven Columbia astronauts.
 Steve Morse of the band Deep Purple released the song "Contact Lost" in 2003 in memory of the Columbia disaster.
-Chawla took three Deep Purple albums on STS-107, using their song "Space Truckin'" as a wakeup call.
-One of their albums was found in the shuttle's wreckage.